mohae/sqlite4-varint-bench/README.md

-# sqlite4-bench
+# sqlite4-varint-bench
-Benchmarks for sqlite4 variable length integer encoding of 64-bit unsigned integer implementations in Go.
+Benchmarks of sqlite4 variable length integer encoding of 64-bit unsigned integer implementations in Go.

 See https://sqlite.org/src4/doc/trunk/www/varint.wiki for details of the encoding and decoding rules.